goodreasonai/abbey/README.md

 ## Setup and Install (New)

+### Upgrading From Previous Version

+If you already have Abbey setup but are `git pull`ing a new version, please refer to the [Upgrading section](#upgrading) below to make sure any configuration changes you made still work.

 ### Prerequisites

 - **Installs**: You must have Docker and  `docker compose` installed.
 See details [here](https://docs.docker.com/compose/install/).